Sigill/OggAlbumTagger/README.md

 # OggAlbumTagger

-OggAlbumTagger is an interactive command line tool that help you tag ogg files.
+OggAlbumTagger is an interactive command line tool that helps you tag ogg files.
 As the name suggest, OggAlbumTagger is able to manage whole albums and compilations.

 ## Why OggAlbumTagger